 Foodbank - "For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink" Matthew 25 v 35

-Since 2013 we've been supporting our local Trussell Trust Foodbanks who provide a minimum of 3 days emergency food & support to people experiencing crisis in the UK.
+We've been supporting our local Trussell Trust Foodbanks since 2013.
+They provide a minimum of 3 days emergency food & support to people experiencing crisis in the UK.
 Food is donated by the local community and given to local people in crisis, as identified by frontline local care professionals.

 Information from the Trussell Trust

 Between 1st April 2016 and 31st March 2017, The Trussell Trust’s Foodbank Network provided 1,182,954 three day emergency food supplies compared to 1,109,309 in 2015-16.
 Of this number, 436,938 went to children.